 The number of households included in each sub-location was determined in proportion with the total number of households found in each sub-location.
 Finally, based on the sampling frame of each sub-location, mothers who had delivered within eight months were selected from all the sub-locations using purposive random sampling method.
-A systematic selection was conducted across every 3rd household with a random start, where the sampling interval calculated by dividing number of households of the selected sub-location by the sample size allocated to the sub-location.
+A systematic selection was conducted across every 3rd household with a random start, where the sampling interval calculated by dividing number of households of the selected sub-location.
 In cases where no eligible candidate was identified in a selected household, the interviewer moved to the next household until an eligible respondent is found.